 Like enough a withered leaf

 Symbols for hope and happiness are usually easy to pick up.
-We enjoyed visions of rainbows in Wordsworth's poem.
-Now, Emily Dickinson will use light in a similar fashion.
+You enjoyed visions of rainbows in Wordsworth's poem, now Emily Dickinson will use light in a similar fashion in her poem "A Light Exists in Spring."
 This, too, is a viable symbol for the representation of happiness and hope.

 Not present on the year

 In this poem, Robert Frost is discussing Christianity.
-The house of make-believe is a symbol for the religion.
+The house of make-believe is a symbol of religion.
 It's a rather harsh symbol, too, when you consider he's comparing believers to children in a house of make-believe.
-A few lines later, the narrator tells us he stole the goblet from the children's house.
-This is a symbol for his rejection of faith, which is rather apparent by his scorching comparisons to a house of make-believe.
+Later in the poem, the narrator tells us he stole the goblet from the children's house.
+This symbolizes his rejection of faith, which is rather apparent by his scorching comparisons to a house of make-believe.

 Some shattered dishes underneath a pine,